WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

  * The _relying party_ may or may not know the _identity owner_'s DID at the time the challenge is constructed, and therefore the _identity owner_'s DID may or may not be included in the challenge.
  * The challenge that is sent by the _relying party_ may or may not itself contain a proof of the _relying party_'s control of a DID.
  * The _relying party_ may or may not need additional transport-specific information about the _identity owner_ in order to be able to deliver the challenge (e.g. a DID Auth service endpoint).
-This additional protocol-specific information may be discoverable from the _identity owner's_ DID that is known to the relying party.
+This additional protocol-specific information may be discoverable from the _identity owner's_ DID if it is known to the _relying party_.
  * The _identity owner_ may or may not need additional transport-specific information about the _relying party_ in order to be able to deliver the response (e.g. a callback URL).
 This additional protocol-specific information may be included in the challenge, or it may be discoverable from the _relying party_'s DID that is included in the challenge.

 ## Example DID Auth challenge (uPort, in JWT format)